IBM/alexa-skill-watson-assistant/README.md

 #### How to find the credentials and workspace ID:

-The credentials for IBM Cloud services (Assistant, Compose for Redis, and Weather Company Data), can be found in the IBM Cloud UI.
+The credentials for IBM Cloud services (Assistant, Databases for Redis, and Weather Company Data), can be found in the IBM Cloud UI.
 * Go to your IBM Cloud Dashboard.
 * Find each service in the `Cloud Foundry Services` list.
 * Click on the service name.